THE LATEST EUROPEAN RIVER BOAT RATINGS

 OVERVIEW: THE CRYSTAL RIVERBOAT DOSSIER:

-Claiming to bring “true luxury” to the European river cruising experience, Crystal Cruises promised vessels with state-of -the-art design, ground-breaking technology and the youngest fleet available.
+Claiming to bring “true luxury” to the European river cruising experience, Crystal Cruises promised vessels with state-of-the-art design, ground-breaking technology, and the youngest fleet available.
 When Crystal Cruises owners announced they would launch a River Cruise line in 2015 many were skeptical.
 Then the refurbished Mozart began sailing round-trip from Vienna in 2017.
 The travel industry was, it is fair to say, shocked by the level of consistency and excellence this vessel achieved in a very short period of time.
-Crew on the river boat were trained aboard the Crystal cruise ships, which provided a strong background in maintaining the highest service standards.
+The crew on the riverboats were trained aboard the Crystal cruise ships, which provided a strong background in maintaining the highest service standards.
 Crystal has since added four new-builds, boats from a single vision and a single yard.
 The Ravel and Mahler were launched in 2017 and the Debussy and Ravel in 2018.

-In the twelve years that riverboatratings.com has been professionally evaluating river boat products, we have always taken the position that none of the current crop of river boats on Europe’s waterways does or could possibly provide 5-star service in the future.
+In the fourteen years that riverboatratings.com has been professionally evaluating river boat products, we have always taken the position that none of the current crop of riverboats on Europe’s waterways does or could possibly provide 5-star service in the future.
 That changed with the introduction of the new-build Crystal fleet.

 Again, we do not believe that Crystal is appropriate for everyone and there are other lines that are stronger in the ratings when it comes to specific attributes.
 But given the high ratings for Crystal, we feel obligated to clearly list some of the major reasons why our inspection teams have been so enthusiastic: